expanse-zero/jill-blog/posts/Pretend its a constellation.md

 - The current plans of the constellation
 Its functionality - from the side of the planning algorithm - will be:
 - Get accesses
-- Get remaing potential/capacity in areas for time-intervals
+- Get remaining potential/capacity in areas for time-intervals
 - Calculate the cost of taking some set of orders
 This last one can be used instead of a plan.
 It will allow us to understand potential remains to be used.

 ## Model ideas

 ### Capacity model
-A capacity model of a constellation, means we assess how much capacaty for orders the constellation has, this can be used to calculate the potential or remaining potential of a constellation given some set of promised orders.
+A capacity model of a constellation, means we assess how much capacity for orders the constellation has, this can be used to calculate the potential or remaining potential of a constellation given some set of promised orders.

 Data we use for modelling:
 **Activity windows:**